grafana/loki/docs/sources/getting-started/logcli.md

 A command-line for loki.

 Flags:
       --help                  Show context-sensitive help (also try --help-long and --help-man).
       --version               Show application version.
-  -q, --quiet            Suppress query metadata.
+  -q, --quiet                 Suppress query metadata
-      --stats            Show query statistics.
-  -o, --output=default   Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
+      --stats                 Show query statistics -o, --output=default        Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
-  -z, --timezone=Local   Specify the timezone to use when formatting output timestamps [Local, UTC].
+  -z, --timezone=Local        Specify the timezone to use when formatting output timestamps [Local, UTC]
       --cpuprofile=""         Specify the location for writing a CPU profile.
       --memprofile=""         Specify the location for writing a memory profile.
       --addr="http://localhost:3100"
                               Server address.
 Can also be set using LOKI_ADDR env var.
       --username=""           Username for HTTP basic auth.
 Can also be set using LOKI_USERNAME env var.
       --password=""           Password for HTTP basic auth.
 Can also be set using LOKI_PASSWORD env var.
       --ca-cert=""            Path to the server Certificate Authority.
 Can also be set using LOKI_CA_CERT_PATH env var.
       --tls-skip-verify       Server certificate TLS skip verify.
       --cert=""               Path to the client certificate.
 Can also be set using LOKI_CLIENT_CERT_PATH env var.
       --key=""                Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
       --org-id=""             adds X-Scope-OrgID to API requests for representing tenant ID.
 Useful for requesting tenant data when bypassing an auth gateway.
+      --bearer-token=""       adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN env var.
+      --bearer-token-file=""  adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN_FILE env var.

 Commands:
   help [<command>...]